obsidian-tasks-group/obsidian-tasks/docs/Scripting/Custom Filters.md

 - `filter by function <expression>`

-The expression is evaluated (calculated) on one task at a time from our vault.
+The expression is evaluated (calculated) on one task at a time from your vault.

 The expression must evaluate to a `boolean`, so `true` or `false`.